etalab-ia/knowledge-base/_sources/piaf/index.md

 # PIAF

-Here are all information about Piaf project
+Here we show all the information about the [Piaf](https://piaf.etalab.studio/) project.